Wild blank Canucks 3-0 to take early series lead, Stalock earns shutout

 Vancouver squandered a chance to go on the power play late in the first period.

-Markstrom was summoned to the bench on a pending holding penalty to Parise, but a sixth Canuck prematurely jumped in the ice to negate the man advantage.
+Markstrom was summoned to the bench on a pending holding penalty to Parise, but a sixth Canuck prematurely jumped on the ice to negate the man advantage.

-Vancouver's Micheal Ferland and Minnesota's Foligno fought less than two minutes after the opening faceoff.
+Vancouver's Micheal Ferland and Minnesota's Marcus Foligno fought less than two minutes after the opening faceoff.

+Ferland and Ryan Hartman tangled at Minnesota's bench late in the third.
+A seated Hartman appeared to grab Ferland's stick and the latter retaliated by spearing Hartman.
+Both served minor penalties.

 Unlike Scotiabank Arena in Toronto's Eastern Conference hub tournament, fake crowd noise isn't pumped into Edmonton's empty Rogers Place.